gavinmcfarland/flex-gap-polyfill/README.md

 It works by adding margins to each child element and recalculating their widths.

 - Works with nested elements
+- No additional class names or divs needed
 - Use with or without a wrapper div
+- Works well with responsive design
 - Gutters don't have to be even numbers
-- Works well with responsive design
+- Style borders and padding as normal
+- Supports percentages (Note on flex containers they behave inconsistantly amoungst browsers)

 ## Setup